tomek-i/ConsoleMenu/README.md

-# ConsoleMenu
+# Console Menu
-A menu builder for console applications in .NET
+A utility library to add quickly a menu system to your command line tool or console application.

+There is a Demo project included showcasing some of it's features.